This article covers:

 These services should be bulk-billed at participating dental surgeries, so you don’t pay anything.
 The catch is that it’s only available to families receiving other government benefits, such as Family Tax Benefit.

 Public dental services: Each state and territory provides public dental services both for children and adults.
 Adults generally need to have a Health Care Card or Centrelink Pensioner Concession Card to be eligible, though the rules vary depending on where you live.
 The big drawback is that you may have to wait up to a year or more to see a dentist.
 By that time a simple filling may have morphed into something more serious like a tooth extraction.

 Controversy over amalgam fillings

-That said, the consumer trend appears to be away from the use of amalgam and towards materials that provide a more seamless aesthetic solution.
+That said, the consumer trend appears to be moving away from the use of amalgam and towards materials that provide a more aesthetic solution.

 Aftercare for your fillings

-Like the natural part of your tooth, it can be important to take care of your filings they have been added.
-Bupa Dental advises patients not to eat or drink until the anesthetic has worn off and explains that sensitivity to hot and cold drinks may last up to a few days after the procedure.
+Bupa Dental advises patients not to eat or drink until the anesthetic has worn off, and explains that sensitivity to hot and cold drinks may last up to a few days after the procedure.
 If something doesn’t feel right, see your dentist immediately, it says.

 On average, Bupa Dental says fillings should last around 12 years.
 It’s not a bad innings for a tiny fragment of material tucked into your tooth – and it’s probably a much longer timeframe than our ancestors enjoyed with their beeswax fillings.

 Thanks for visiting Canstar, Australia’s biggest financial comparison site*